AmeerMoukadam/aws-amplify-quick-notes/README.md

 # Quick Notes

-#### Deploy a full stack web app to help you organize your notes when you're on the go.
+#### A full stack app to help you organize your notes when you're on the go.

 🛠 Built with React, GraphQL, AWS Amplify, AWS AppSync, Amazon Transcribe, & Amazon Polly